JohnnyNguyen97/JohnnyNguyen97/README.md

 The languages and tools im most comfortably with is C#, Blazor and SQL.

 I try to learn new stuff at the moment.
-Python, React, Next.js and TypeScript.
+React, Next.js and TypeScript.
+Currently doing a portfolio webpage.

-I also try to get new knowledge by studying datastrutures and algorithms.
+I also try to get new knowledge by studying datastrutures and algorithms with Python.
+Currently doing a project in Python.

 <h3 align="left">Connect with me:</h3>
 <p align="left">